saikrishnarallabandi/Hear2Read_Android/README.rst

 This application wraps the Flite engine so that it can be installed as an application on Android devices.
-This app gets installed as a TTS library, thereby allowing other applications to make use of Flite for Tamil language synthesis.
+This app gets installed as a TTS library, thereby allowing other applications to make use of Flite for Marathi language synthesis.
 Specifically, this app has been tested with
 @Voice Aloud Reader, Voice Dream Reader, GoRead, and Talkback on Android 5.1 (Lollipop).

 This application has been developed with support from Hear2Read and